Vander Cook Sign 1 1

 Instructor

-Dr. Roosevelt Griffin
+Roosevelt Griffin III

 Dr. Roosevelt Griffin III believes “being an educator is not a career, it is a lifestyle.”
 His approach to teaching is one that is intentional and full of care and love.
 He believes music education should be a vehicle to promote not only musical excellence, but also unity and diversity.